ahockersten/Timed-Vibration/README.md

 Future improvements
 -------------------
+- Add a credits and license screen
 - Add a proper icon
 - Add a sound that plays when you are close to a set goal in "Competition mode"
 - Make the UI prettier

-- The "tap me" button should be a pretty icon instead of a button
+- The "tap me" button should be a pretty icon instead of a button Author info

-Author info
 ===========
 You may reach me at anders@hockersten.se